parsleyhealth/recruiting/backend-engineer/README.md

 4. Write at least three more tests covering additional aspects you think should verified in an API.
 (Response times?
 Database connections?
 Do list filters work?)

+### BONUS!

+Was everything above too easy?
+Try to improve the response time of one of your list calls.
+Provide a test that verifies the improvement.

 ## Fixtures